ibm-cloud-docs/discovery-data/fields.md

 <!-- c/s help for the **Managing enrichments** tab.
 Do not delete. -->

 You can enrich fields (including custom fields identified with Smart Document Understanding) in your collection with cognitive metadata.

 There are a number of enrichments available in {{site.data.keyword.discovery-data_short}}.
-Some of the enrichments must be created before you can apply them.
+You must create some of the enrichments before you can apply them.
 For more information, see [Creating enrichments](/docs/discovery-data?topic=discovery-data-create-enrichments).

 To access the **Enrichments** page, select the **Manage collections** icon on the navigation pane and open a collection.
 Click the **Enrichments** tab.
 For more information on collections, see [Creating and managing collections](/docs/discovery-data?topic=discovery-data-collections).